 1. Reduces Muscle Tightness

 One of the most common effects of cerebral palsy is high muscle tone (spasticity).
-If not properly managed, the muscles can progressively contract, which can significantly limit movement.
+If not properly managed, the muscles can progressively contract until the point at which they are stuck in one position, significantly limiting movement.

 Massage therapy helps relax spastic muscles by manually lengthening the shortened muscle fibers.
 By reducing muscle tone, massage therapy helps improve range of motion, motor control, and flexibility.